 CyberGhost is possibly the most user-friendly service on this list.
 Its intuitive apps make using video call apps in Dubai a breeze, even if you’ve never used this kind of service before.
 CyberGhost also supports the simultaneous use of 7 devices, meaning you can use it with your computer, smartphone and tablet – and still have enough connections to spare.

 Underneath the simple interface, though, is a powerful tool.
-CyberGhost connections are fast, and with 3,100+ servers in over 59 countries, video call connections are smooth and stable.
+CyberGhost connections are fast, and with over 5,500 servers in 80 countries, video call connections are smooth and stable.
 Advanced users can toggle settings to create customized experiences – and with zero logging, 256-bit AES encryption and an automatic kill switch, user security is very tight.

 PrivateVPN is a new brand that’s quickly becoming one of the best in the whole industry.
 The company is based in Sweden, and accepts payment in a variety of currencies including Bitcoin.
 It comes with 128-bit and 256-bit AES encryption options, allowing you to balance speed and security as you need when using your VPN to make video calls in Dubai.

 PrivateVPN allows for up to 6 simultaneous devices.
 In tests, it’s consistently one of the fastest VPN services in the world – which means your video calls will be high-quality, with no delays.
-There’s no lack of connection options either, with 80+ servers located in 57 countries around the world.
+There’s no lack of connection options either, with around 150 servers in 60+ countries around the world.
 This number may at first appear smaller than average, but each server boasts incredible uptime and performance in our tests.
 Why settle for thousands of subpar choices when you can have the handful that just work like they should?

 The best thing about PrivateVPN is that it’s a new service, meaning it always strives to outdo the competition.
 Between accepting bitcoin and offering intuitive apps for iOS, MacOS, Android and other platforms, PrivateVPN really does its best to do right by its users.
 It also offers some of the best, most generous pricing options in order to attract more users.